Первинний альдостеронізм

 • Bilateral adrenal vein catheterization (for cortisol and aldosterone levels)

-Diagnosis is suspected in patients with hypertension and hypokalemia.
 Initial laboratory testing consists of plasma aldosterone levels and plasma renin activity (PRA).
-Ideally, the patient should not take any drugs that affect the renin-angiotensin system (eg, thiazide diuretics, angiotensin-converting enzyme [ACE] inhibitors, angiotensin II receptor blockers [ARBs], beta-blockers) for 4 to 6 weeks before tests are done.
+Ideally, the patient should not take any medications that affect the renin-angiotensin system (eg, thiazide diuretics, angiotensin-converting enzyme [ACE] inhibitors, angiotensin II receptor blockers [ARBs], beta-blockers) for 4 to 6 weeks before tests are done.
 Plasma renin activity is usually measured in the morning with the patient recumbent.
 Patients with primary aldosteronism typically have plasma aldosterone > 15 ng/dL (> 0.42 nmol/L) and low levels of PRA, with a ratio of plasma aldosterone (in ng/dL) to plasma renin activity (in ng/mL/hour) > 20.
+However, the diagnostic ratio depends on the type of assay and assay units and should therefore be individualized.
+After initial measurements are made, a 4-hour saline infusion or 3 days of dietary salt loading is given, and aldosterone is measured again to see whether it can be suppressed.
+In primary hyperaldosteronism, serum aldosterone production is autonomous and will not fall below a diagnostic value.
+Some would use 3 days of oral salt loading instead.

 Таблиця